2-day Tankwa Karoo Loop

 After spending the night at the Tankwa B&B we continue birding for the whole of the next day before eventually arriving back in Cape Town.
 Our aim is to find almost all the Karoo endemics.

 We can extend this trip to three days, in which case we could find some very difficult fynbos endemics such as Protea Canary (almost guaranteed given an extra day), Cape Rockjumper, and others, in addition to all the Karoo species.
 The additional day would involve birding picnic areas and the summit of the rugged Cederberg mountain range.

-This 2-day trip forms part of our longer 8- or 12-day Western Cape birding tours.
-We recommend combining this 2-day trip with the 2-day Agulhas Plains trip and/or a 1-day West Coast or Cape Peninsula/False Bay birding tour, if you have more than two but less than eight days available.
-To really clean up on South African birds we recommend the 8-day Best of Cape Town and Beyond birding tour plus at least a portion of the Namaqualand and Kalahari Birding trip, plus our 2-week subtropical South Africa birding tour.
+This 2-day trip forms part of our longer Best of Cape Town and Beyond birding tour.
+We recommend combining this 2-day trip with the 2-day Agulhas Plains trip and/or a 1-day West Coast or Cape Peninsula birding tour, if you have more than two but less than eight days available.
+To really clean up on South African birds, we recommend the 8-day Best of Cape Town and Beyond birding tour plus at least a portion of the Namaqualand and Kalahari birding trip, plus our 2-week Subtropical South Africa birding tour.

 The guide for day trips is allocated only after you have booked, as all of them are run as private trips.
 But we always use the country’s top birding guides.